Women in the United States: Presidential Cabinet

 Janet Napolitano became the first woman to be appointed United States Secretary of Homeland Security in 2009 and Gina Haspel was the first woman appointed Director of the Central Intelligence Agency in 2018.

 United States Supreme Court

-On the Supreme Court, there are three women justices, Sonia Sotomayor, Elena Kagan, and Amy Coney Barrett.
+On the Supreme Court, there are four women justices, Sonia Sotomayor, Elena Kagan, Amy Coney Barrett, and Ketanji Brown Jackson.
 The first woman justice was Sandra Day O'Connor in 1981 followed by Ruth Bader Ginsburg in 1993.

 State and local governments

 As of 2021, there are 9 women state governors, 6 Democrats, 3 Republicans; there are 17 Lt.
 Governors, 10 Democrats, 7 Republicans.
 Women hold 31.0% of the seats on state legislatures.
 Of the 100 largest cities in the United States, 31 have a woman as mayor.

 Twenty-one state supreme courts (the highest state court) are currently or have been majority female.

 Desire to leave the United States

-According to a Gallup poll from January 2019, 40 percent of women under the age of 30 would like to leave the United States, with most preferring Canada as a place to live for a better life.
+According to a Gallup poll from January 2019, 40 percent of women under the age of 30 would like to leave the United States, as compared with 20 percent of men in the same age group.
+By about 50 years of age, however, this gender gap disappears.